jogo23/stabbing_number_thesis/README.md

 simulation_greedy_cf contains the code used to generate Figure 4.6.

-Requirements: Compiler for C and C++, Python 3.
+Requirements: Compiler for C and C++, Python 3 (numpy and matplotlib).

+The code has been tested on macOS Version 10.14.3 with:

+Python 3.7.4 (numpy 1.16.4, matplotlib 3.1.0)

+LLVM version 10.0.1